-7. Matthew Henson was a key member of the first successful expedition to the North Pole and made seven separate voyages to the Arctic.
+20. Matthew Henson was a key member of the first successful expedition to the North Pole and made seven separate voyages to the Arctic.

 However, because this was the early 1900s, upon their return home from the North Pole, Peary was met with extensive praise, while Henson was barely noticed.
 In 1912, Henson published a memoir titled A Negro Explorer in the North Pole that detailed his Arctic adventures.
-It helped call some attention to his role in the achievement, but he was still mostly forgotten.
+It helped call attention to his role in the achievement, but he was still mostly forgotten.
 In 1937, he finally received long-deserved recognition when he was invited to join the New York Explorer’s Club.
 It wasn’t until 2000, after his death, that Henson was awarded the National Geographic Hubbard Medal.

-8. Madam C.J.
+21. Madam C.J.
 Walker was an African American entrepreneur who became America's first female self-made millionaire.

 Walker's business prowess was matched only by her philanthropy and activism.
-She helped establish a YMCA in the black community of Indianapolis and contributed funds to the Tuskegee Institute.
-Upon moving to New York, she joined the NAACP, donated generously to the NAACP's anti-lynching fund, and commissioned the first black architect in New York City to build Villa Lewaro, her home on the Hudson where great minds such as W.E.B.
+She helped establish a YMCA in the Black community of Indianapolis and contributed funds to the Tuskegee Institute.
+Upon moving to New York, she joined the NAACP, donated generously to the NAACP's anti-lynching fund, and commissioned the first Black architect in New York City to build Villa Lewaro, her home on the Hudson where great minds such as W.E.B.
 Du Bois and Booker T. Washington gathered to discuss social matters important to the African American community.

 By the time of her death in 1919, she was known not only as a remarkably successful African American business owner, but one of America's most successful entrepreneurs of all time.

-9. Billie Holiday’s famous “Strange Fruit” was originally a poem written by a school teacher.
+22. Billie Holiday’s famous “Strange Fruit” was originally a poem written by a school teacher.

 In 1936, Lewis Allan published an anti-lynching poem called “Strange Fruit” in the Teacher Union magazine.
 Lewis Allan was a pseudonym for Abel Meeropol, a Jewish school teacher from the Bronx.
 At the height of American lynchings, there were as many as 1,953 people killed by lynching a year.
-During the late 1800s and early 1900s, lynching had hit a peak, encouraged by the Jim Crow era, the Reconstruction, and the Great Migration of black Southern workers to northern cities.
+During the late 1800s and early 1900s, lynching had hit a peak, encouraged by the Jim Crow era, Reconstruction, and the Great Migration of Black Southern workers to northern cities.

 Meeropol eventually set the poem to music.
 A few younger artists had picked up the song before, but it was Holiday who ultimately made it famous.
 She sang and recorded a version in 1939 that was inducted into the Grammy Hall of Fame.
 Holiday and Meeropol both were met with high praise.
 “Strange Fruit” is one of the most iconic songs of the Civil Rights Movement and retains its power to this day.